 W2V architecture

-W2V (SkipGram with negative sampling) is an algorithm that generates word embeddings by training the weights of a 2-layer “neural network” to predict context words \(c_j\) (i.e. words that fall within a context window of fixed size \(l\)) around each word \(w_i\) (referred to as a target word) across a text corpus.
+W2V (SkipGram with negative sampling) generates word embeddings by training the weights of a 2-layer “neural network” to predict context words \(c_j\) (i.e. words that fall within a context window of fixed size \(l\)) around each word \(w_i\) (the target word) over a text corpus.

-Levy & Goldberg (2014) showed that, as a result, the weight matrices \(\mathbf{W}, \mathbf{C}\) (columns of which are the word embeddings \(\mathbf{w}_i, \mathbf{c}_j\)) approximately factorise a matrix of shifted Pointwise Mutual Information (PMI):
+Levy & Goldberg (2014) showed that under this regime, matrices \(\mathbf{W}, \mathbf{C}\) (whose columns are word embeddings \(\mathbf{w}_i, \mathbf{c}_j\)) approximately factorise a matrix of shifted Pointwise Mutual Information (PMI):

 \[\begin{equation} \mathbf{W}^\top\mathbf{C} \approx \textbf{PMI} - \log k\ , \end{equation}\]